 On mechanically governed engines, the CANplus I/O Board performs the ECU function by monitoring low oil pressure, high temperature and two additional engine faults.
 Three analog inputs broadcast the oil pressure, engine temperature and fuel level across the CANbus to the display and other J1939 devices.
-The engine speed can be controlled using the mechanical throttle.
-Refer to "Starting The Pump" on page 40.
+The engine speed can be controlled using the mechanical throttle (page 41 step 4).